Vaishnavi231104/Vaishnavi231104/README.md

 - 🔭 I’m currently working on Artificial Intelligence and Machine Learning
 - 🌱 Currently learning:
       Full Stack Web Development, AI/ML, and Data Visualization
-- ✨ Open-source contributor at GirlScript Summer of Code '24 and Social Summer of Code '25
+- ✨ Open-source contributor at GSSoC '24 and SSOC '25
-- 🧠 I'm passionate about turning ideas into impactful, user-centric digital products.
+- 🧠 I'm passionate about turning ideas into impactful digital products.
 - 🎤 I also enjoy public speaking, creative writing, and anchoring tech and cultural events.
 - 🎯 Goals: